amercader/trfclab.org/content/authors/lucia/_index.ca.md

 ---
 # Display name
-title: Maria Fernández Fernández
+title: Lucía Calderón Robles

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: PhD FPU Fellow
+role: Estudiant de Màster

 # Organizations/Affiliations to show in About widget
 organizations: